How to Hire a Contractual Employee

-If corrections are required, the new hire packet is returned to the Contract Coordinator within one (1) business day.
-This delay impacts the new hire packet’s place in OHR’s contract processing queue, based on “first come, first served”.
+If corrections are required, the new hire documents are returned to the Contract Coordinator within one (1) business day.
+This delay impacts the new hire's place in OHR’s contract processing queue, based on “first come, first served”.

-HRIS Operations prepares the new hire packet for routing to the State of Maryland’s Central Payroll Bureau (CPB) in Annapolis.
+HRIS Operations prepares the new hire documents for routing to the State of Maryland’s Central Payroll Bureau (CPB) in Annapolis.
 The employment record is also created in PeopleSoft.

 Timely processing of contracts ensures timely payment.
-The Employment Processing Schedule informs all those involved on when the employee will receive payment.
+The Pay Schedule informs all those involved on when the adjunct faculty will receive payment.
 The Contract Coordinator is responsible for all communications with adjuncts regarding contract processing and timeliness of payment.

-The contractual employee's User ID and University ID letter will be system generated and routed to the Contract Coordinator within two (2) business days of PeopleSoft entry.
-Additional access is granted by contacting OTS Call Center at 410.837.6262.
+The adjunct’s User ID and University ID information will be system generated and emailed to the employee within two (2) business days of PeopleSoft entry.
+Additional access is granted by contacting OTS Call Center at 410.837.6262

 TIP: Please allow additional contract processing time during inclement weather and/or high volume periods, such as beginning of a semester.